 Many people believe metal is vulnerable to humidity.
 It’s true that too much moisture can cause the panels to corrode.
 However, this is actually a non-issue thanks to advancements in roofing technology.
 Most metal roofing today consists of long-standing seam panels coated with a corrosion-proof treatment.

-Western red cedar is our personal favorite; it complements nicely with a home close to the coast.
+Western red cedar is our personal favorite; it complements a home close to the coast.
 Of course, wood is susceptible to rot and plant growth under conditions of high humidity.
 This can be remedied, though, by using pre-treated cedar.

 Composition roofing is made from fiberglass strands bonded together by epoxy resin.
 The fiberglass mats are reinforced with a coating of mineral and asphalt fillers.
 Fiberglass shingles are highly resistant to humidity.